jaytality/keystone/README.md

 ## What's Deployed

-* A `./development` directory is created with folders for each of the containers listed below stored in `./development/core`
 * A **corenetwork** docker network is created; so everything sits on a `172.25.0.0/16` network range

 | container | description |